IgorZyktin/MediaStorageSystem/README.md

 ### Themes

 Themes are constructed from folders in base folder.
-Each theme is representing some, well, theme and makes it possible to distinguish between them.
+Each "theme" is representing some, well, theme and makes it possible to distinguish between them.
 Once you got inside theme, system will try to keep you inside.
 You can change themes on the Tags tab.
 You also can use keywords to alter search results without actually changing your current theme.

 Meanings are:

-* ONLY - record is included only if its theme is the same as in user request.
+* INCLUDE - record is included only if its theme is the same as in user request.
-* EXCEPT - record is excluded if its theme is the same as in user request.
+* EXCLUDE - record is excluded if its theme is the same as in user request.

 Note that themes are separate from tags.
 Even if they have the same name, search will be performed separately.
+You also cas use these keywords multiple times.

+For example:

+> cats AND dogs INCLUDE mammals INCLUDE toys EXCLUDE sports

 **Currently you need to specify directory name, not actually theme name.**